sharonjoseph/Capstone-1-Accident-Severity-Detection/README.md

 # Capstone-1-Accident-Severity-Detection
 Code and Data files for Accident severity detection Project

-index.html is the file used to render the output on the web application.
-If hosts the flask code.
+index.html is the file used to render the output as the web application.
 Accident Data Mining + EDA.ipynb is the file which contains EDA and certain data mining. main.py is the file that is the starting point to the application.
 The main code rests here. preprocess.py is the file that contains the logic and main modeling part of this project.